coleenquadros/configuration/README.md

 * When creating a new secret in Vault, be sure to set the `Maximum Number of Versions` field to `0` (unlimited).
 * If you want to delete a secret from Vault, please get in contact with the App-SRE team.
 * If you wish to use a different secrets engine, please get in contact with the App-SRE team.
+* To create a secret in a `production` environment, please get in contact with the App-SRE team.

 Example: